Jenna Rainey

 • So friggin vibrant!

-• Wet on wet technique, bleeding and blooms are like mini explosions.
+• Wet-on-wet technique, bleeding, and blooms are like mini explosions.
 Way more explosive than using the same technique with tubes or pans!

 • Because it’s dye, the color is VERY concentrated…a little bit goes a very long way